• Skip to primary navigation

 Grout all over clay pot that is upside down on top of some cans on newspaper.

-Then place your pot upside down on top of a couple of cans and cover it with premixed grout using a plastic spoon or knife.
-This is the same grout I used to make my cheap flower pot last year.
-Make sure also to cover the area with newspaper and wear gloves.
+Step 4. - Then place your pot upside down on top of a couple of cans and cover it with premixed grout using a plastic spoon or knife.
+I made sure to add grout up to and including the rim just like my gifted pot.

 Removing excess grout from ceramic pieces on clay pot.

-Finished mosaic pot on table.
+Finished mosaic flower pot on table.

 Allow the pot to thoroughly dry, approximately 24 hours or more before using.